How does RouteNote Compare to other music distribution services?

 It's kinda awesome that they have both options, to begin with so I highly respect this distributor.

 Unlike Routenote, Boost Collective lets you have your cake and eat it too.
-You get all the features of a paid music distributor, but for free.
+You get all the features of a paid music distributor but for free.
 You still keep full ownership and 100% of your earnings.
 And best of all, you get to distribute your music FAST - within 24-72 hours:

-Con: RouteNote has crappy customer support ticket
+Con: RouteNote has a crappy customer support ticket

 So this is the starkest aspect that popped up when researching other artists' experiences with the distribution process.